This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add peanut butter, honey and vanilla and mix well (I often use my hands to mix to make sure everything is combined).
+• Add peanut butter, honey, and vanilla and mix well (I often use my hands to mix to make sure everything is combined).
 Refrigerate for 30 minutes.

-• Once chilled, use a small cookie scoop to scoop out mixture and use your hands to help roll it into small, bite-sized balls.
+• Once chilled, use a small cookie scoop to scoop out the mixture and use your hands to help roll it into small, bite-sized balls.

 Video